 |

-This standard specifies principles and requirements at the organization level for quantification and reporting of greenhouse gas (GHG) emissions and removals.
-It includes requirements for the design, development, management, reporting and verification of an organization's GHG inventory.
+This standard specifies principles and requirements at the organization level for the quantification and reporting of greenhouse gas (GHG) emissions and removals.
+It includes requirements for the design, development, management, reporting, and verification of an organization's GHG inventory.

 This standard specifies principles and requirements and provides guidance at the project level for quantification, monitoring and reporting of activities intended to cause greenhouse gas (GHG) emission reductions or removal enhancements.
 It includes requirements for planning a GHG project, identifying and selecting GHG sources, sinks and reservoirs relevant to the project and baseline scenario, monitoring, quantifying, documenting and reporting GHG project performance and managing data quality.